 Canyon de Chelly National Monument lies within Navajo Nation lands in northeastern Arizona.

-Glen Canyon National Recreation Area encompasses Lake Powell, the second largest man-made lake in North America.
+Glen Canyon National Recreation Area, located in Arizona & Utah, encompasses Lake Powell, the second largest man-made lake in North America.

 Grand Canyon National Park is one of the most biologically diverse parks on the Colorado Plateau.

 Hubbell Trading Post, in northeastern Arizona, is the oldest continuously operating trading post on the Navajo Nation.